seek-oss/private-npm-buildkite-plugin/README.md

 ### `token` (required)
 The value of the NPM token.

-> *NOTE* It's bad security to put your tokens into source control, so ideally this should be injected through the environment
+> *NOTE* It's bad security practise to put your secrets into source control.
+A better idea is to use environment variables.

 ### `registry` (optional)
 The path to a private npm repository.
 Please ensure you supply the trailing `/`!